COVID-19 pandemic in Minnesota: September 24

 The Minnesota Department of Health infectious disease director said that "more and more" outbreaks were workplaces and social settings.
 A workplace outbreak is defined as three or more employee cases.

 89 case clusters were in businesses regulated by the state's Department of Agriculture, 40 clusters or outbreaks in meat processing plants, 182 clusters in manufacturing plants and 246 clusters in other general types of businesses.

 77 bars and restaurants had been investigated for possible outbreaks.
 Of these, 47 had enough cases to be considered an outbreak, and have their names released to the media.

 37 outbreaks had been associated with weddings, 11 with funerals, 22 with gyms and 62 with other social settings.

 September 29

 The Minnesota Vikings suspended operations after eight members of an opposing team tested positive.

 September 30

 A campaign rally at Duluth International Airport was Donald Trump's last large rally before he tested positive.
 Many attendees did not wear masks.

 October 2020

 October 3

 At least two elected officials who attended the Trump rally in Duluth announced they would seek testing and self-quarantine.

 October 9

 Nine cases were tied to a Trump rally held in Bemidji on September 18, including two hospitalizations and one person in intensive care.
-Many of the individuals also attended a September 26 White House event announcing the nomination of Judge Amy Coney Barrett to the Supreme Court.